stripe/stripe-java/README.md

 // (Optional) response.body() is a string.
 You can call
 // StripeClient.deserialize() to get a StripeObject
-StripeObject object = client.deserialize(response.body(), ApiMode.V1);
+// Pass ApiMode.V2 if the endpoint you are targeting starts with "/v2", else pass ApiMode.V1 StripeObject object = client.deserialize(response.body(), ApiMode.V1);
 // or cast it if a corresponding response class exists in the SDK Customer customer = (Customer) client.deserialize(response.body(), ApiMode.V1);